padrinobook/padrinobook/02-01-creating-a-new-application.md

 page.
 This is because our app currently has now idea about **routing**.
 Routing is the process to recognize requeste URLs and to forward these requests to actions of controllers.
 With other words: A router is like a like vending machine where you put in money to get a coke.
-In this case, the machine is the *router* which *routes* your input "Want a coke" to the action "Drop a coke in the tray".
+In this case, the machine is the *router* which *routes* your input "Want a coke" to the action "Drop a Coke in the tray".

 ### First Controller And Routing

-Lets add some basic routes for displaying our home-, about-, and contact-page.
+Lets add some basic routes for displaying our home, about, and contact-page.
 How can we do this?
-With the help of a basic routing controller.
+With the help of a routing controller.
 A controller makes data from you app (in our case job offers) available to the view (seeing the details of a job offer).
 Now let's create a controller in Padrino names page:

 {: lang="bash" }